Updated October 2020: The Universal American School (UAS) – KHDA Very Good with Outstanding features 2020, SchoolsCompared.com verdict 2020

 Key areas that need development, and which account for the school just falling short of Outstanding school status, fall in the area of Mathematics and Science in which the achievement and progress of children does not match the heady heights achieved by the school in English (and impressively for an international school, Arabic A).

 As a US curriculum grounded IB school we believe the commitment to Advanced Placement is a stand-out hugely creditable feature of the school.
 Too few US curriculum schools offer it.
 More on why Advanced Placement is so important can be found here.
-Whilst we do think the school should be offering the IB Career-related Programme, it can argue, with some justification, that by offering an Advanced Placement track they are providing a serious and credible alternative for its students to the Diploma.
+Whilst we do think the school should be offering the IB Career-related Programme, it can argue, with some justification, that by offering both Advanced Placement and IB Courses-only tracks they are, at the least, providing serious and credible alternatives for its students to the Diploma.

 Fees